submariner-io/submariner-website/src/content/community/contributor-roles/_index.en.md

 * Sponsored by 2 committers. **Note the following requirements for sponsors**:
   * Sponsors must have close interactions with the prospective member - e.g. code/design/proposal review, coordinating on issues, etc.
-  * Sponsors must be committers in at least 1 CODEOWNERS file either in any repo in the [Submariner org]
+  * Sponsors must be committers in at least 1 CODEOWNERS file in any repo in the [Submariner org]
 * [Open an issue][membership request issue] against the `submariner-io/submariner` repo
   * Ensure your sponsors are @mentioned on the issue